SonarSource/sonarqube/server/sonar-docs/src/pages/setup/install-server.md

 |ALTER USER mySonarUser SET search_path to mySonarQubeSchema
 |```

-## Installing the Server from the ZIP file
+## Installing SonarQube from the ZIP file

 First, check the [requirements](/requirements/requirements/).
 Then download and unzip the [distribution](http://www.sonarqube.org/downloads/) (do not unzip into a directory starting with a digit).

-SonarQube cannot be run as `root` on Unix-based systems, so create a dedicated user account to use for SonarQube if necessary.
+SonarQube cannot be run as `root` on Unix-based systems, so create a dedicated user account for SonarQube if necessary.

 _$SONARQUBE-HOME_ (below) refers to the path to the directory where the SonarQube distribution has been unzipped.